 The parent must provide diapers, baby wipes, and special creams.
-Please be sure that the school always has an adequate supply of these very important items for your child.
+Please be sure that the school always has an adequate supply of these very important items for your child as well as a set of labeled extra clothing.

 Diapering in our classrooms follows the posted procedures.